 WhichBudget

-I recently met the guy who runs this flight comparison website, which has been around for many years and was one of the first of its kind.
+WhichBudget has been around for many years and was one of the first of its kind.
 After spending some time on the site I managed to find some similar flights deals to my other two go-to resources, with only small differences.
-Every bit of saving helps!

 Opodo

-Opodo is another popular and well-established search engine for flights and is one of the multiple platforms I use to cross-reference deals before making a final decision.
-I’ve always heard about money-saving hacks for flights when booking on specific days of the week and months of the year and Opodo has now released a flight purchasing overview (alongside the quick-reference guide below which I found).
+Opodo is another popular and well-established search engine for flights and is one of the platforms I use to cross-reference deals before making a final decision.
+I’ve always heard about money-saving hacks for flights when booking on specific days of the week and months of the year, and Opodo released a flight purchasing overview.
+It turns out that booking a flight on Saturday can make you save you around 4%.

 Travel Resources for Finding Cheap Rail Tickets

-The ultimate train bible, this site has saved me on many occasions, especially in Asia, where language barriers have made finding out about train times and ticket bookings slightly difficult.
-The Man In Seat 61 details trains times for almost everywhere and includes ferry timings and other useful transit information.
+Seat 61 is the ultimate train resource.
+This site has saved me on many occasions, especially in Asia, where language barriers have made finding out about train times and ticket bookings slightly difficult.
+The Man In Seat 61 details train times for almost every destination and includes ferry timings and other useful transit information.

-For further tips on Europe Travel check out my Handy Tips For Travelling Through Europe By Train
+READ MORE: For further insight on Europe rail travel, check out my Europe Train Travel Tips

-RTW Experts offer travel planning, advice and booking services.
-They are a part of the Flight Centre, so a widely connected resource with outlets worldwide.
-RTW Experts have agents you can contact online.
+Flight Centre offers travel planning, advice, and booking services and is a widely connected resource with outlets worldwide.
 Normally, following a request, an agent will be assigned to you.

 Travel Resources for Finding Comprehensive Travel Insurance